 - We will continue to expect applicants to have achieved a minimum of 5 GCSEs (A*-C or 9-4) or equivalent, to include Maths and English Language.

-- For 2017 entry, we will ask applicants who have sat GCSEs in England to achieve a minimum Grade 4 as an equivalent to GCSE Grade C. (Please note some programmes require a B Grade in Maths and English Language and the grading equivalency will be determined shortly)
+- For 2017 entry for Undergraduate programmes, we will ask applicants who have sat GCSEs in England to achieve a minimum Grade 4 as an equivalent to GCSE Grade C. For PGCE, we will ask for a Grade 5 as an equivalent to GCSE Grade B.

 - We will soon be formalising which courses will require students from Wales to achieve both GCSE Mathematics-Numeracy and GCSE Mathematics.

 - For 2017 entry, the AS Level will be worth 40% of an A Level.
 In Wales, the AS level will remain embedded in the A Level; in England, the AS Level will no longer form part of the A Level as A Levels become linear.
 We will not discriminate against applicants who are not undertaking AS levels and will continue to take the whole application into consideration.

 - For students who have undertaken AS levels, we will not be considering 2 AS Levels as an equivalent to 1 A Level.

 - The Extended Project qualification will continue to be considered by the University and we welcome the additional breadth of study this qualification brings.

 A Levels/Welsh Baccalaureate Advanced Diploma